top of page

 but with the freedom to choose

-how much closeness, how much rest, how much community you need today.
+how much community you need today.

 Sometimes you prepare something small in your own kitchen in the morning.

-The kitchen is so well equipped
+The kitchen is equipped so well

-that even people who have never cooked
+that even people who never liked cooking

-Food dehydrators, sturdy pots, bright work surfaces, modern large fast cooking and cleaning machines —
+modern large cooking and cleaning machines —

-but a warm coming-together.
+but a warm moment of pause.

-Those who enjoy cooking, cook.
+Those who love to cook, cook.

 not what is expected.

-Fresh from field and garden — a cycle of giving and receiving.
+Freshness from field and garden — a cycle of giving and receiving.

 Nature is a quiet member of the community.

-In the gardens, orchards, beds and herb patches enough grows for everyone —
+In the gardens, orchards, beds, and herb islands,

 you take what you need